mr91i/envos/README.md

 osimen: Observation Simulator for Model of Envelope

-osiire: Observation Simulator for Infalling Rotating Envelope
+osiire: Observation SImulator for Infalling Rotating Envelope

 obsend: pipeline for synthetic OBServation of ENvelope Disk systems